deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "*Sure is, Dexter.
 They've got us doing marine shit.
 Starboard airlock."*

-There were three total – Rebar, Blaczynski and Baseball, who squeezed into the lock, then through into the ship interior.
+There were three total---Rebar, Blaczynski and Baseball, who squeezed into the lock, then through into the ship interior.
 Only when the lock was fully cycled did they de-mask, all grinning and happy to see him.
 If he wasn't totally familiar with human body language by now, it would have been terrorizing to see that many bared teeth.
-For her part, Ayma retreated a little, and Regaari couldn't blame her – the three men smelled *powerfully* male, almost overwhelmingly so.
+For her part, Ayma retreated a little, and Regaari couldn't blame her---the three men smelled *powerfully* male, almost overwhelmingly so.

 "Not that I am not happy to see you..."
 Regaari began, greeting the three men with his best approximation of the elaborate and forceful handshake they’d taught him “But I'm quite capable of docking and landing this ship myself.”